![]() |

 It looked more like she was a graduate student or Peace Corps volunteer in the middle of a experiential, experimental, multi-cultural living situation rather than anything resembling the usual new devotee--falling over themselves to try and get all the new cultural nuances right.

 To his credit, Sidi evidently brought her back to the family complex in the Middle East and shared his bedroom with her there.
-I wonder what happenned to her.
+I wonder what happened to her?

 Although one pretext for the Spiritual Marriages in general was that the proposed partnership was part of the 'work' of honing one's ego by virtue of daily living with a marriage partner, in reality there was an expectation that this was one's 'soul mate'.